JCYuu/nensay-sub-downloader-gui/README.md

-# nensay-sub-downloader
+# nensay-sub-downloader-gui
-Simple script for downloading subs from nensay
+Very novice PyQT gui for downloading subs from nensay